plosan/Convection-Diffusion-Equations/README.md

 1. Introduction: brief summary of the project.
 2. Convection-diffusion equations: rigorous derivation of the CDEs.
 3. Numerical study of the convection-diffusion equations: discretization of the CDEs in a rectangular domain discretized by means of a cartesian mesh.
 The algorithm to solve a general transient problem is also given.
-4. Diagonal flow case: numerical solution to a CDEs stationary state problem, taking place in a square domain with a flow in the diagonal diretion.
+4. Diagonal flow case: numerical solution to a CDEs steady state problem, taking place in a square domain with a flow in the diagonal diretion.
-5. Smith-Hutton case: numerical solution to a CDEs stationary state problem, taking place in a rectangular domain with a ''circular'' flow.
+5. Smith-Hutton case: numerical solution to a CDEs steady state problem, taking place in a rectangular domain with a ''circular'' flow.
 6. Appendices: quick reference for some facts in Measure Theory, Ordinary Differential Equations and Numerical resolution of linear systems.

 A C++ code was developed in order to solve these problems numerically.